This article is for vendors and law firms.

 There are two ways to submit Accruals, manually or in bulk.
 We recommend using the bulk option where you have a large number of open matters.

 To submit accruals on Brightflag, you must have access to the matter.
 This can be granted by a colleague.
 Vendor Admin and Vendor Office Admin users will have access to all matters assigned to a particular office.
 If there is a matter missing from the list, check that you are viewing the correct firm office.

 Error Message After Submission

 A 'No Accruals Submitted' error may appear if you try to enter a value that has already been saved and submitted.
 Amounts can be updated right up to the deadline.
-You can confirm that a value has been submitted when the user name appears in the Submitted By column.
+You can confirm that a value has been submitted when the user name appears in the Status column.